mohd-afeef-badri/psd/demos/elastodynamics/fast-track-tutorials.md

 There is a solver run level flag for mesh refinement \footnote{Mesh refinement is performed after partitioning.}.
 This flag is called \psd{-split [int]} which splits the triangles (resp. tetrahedrons) of your mesh into  four smaller  triangles (resp. tetrahedrons).
 As such \psd{-split 2} will produce a mesh with 4 times the elements of the input mesh.
 Similarly, \psd{-split n} where $n$ is a positive integer produces $2^n$ times more elements than the input mesh.
 You are encouraged to use this \psd{-split} flag to produce refined meshes and check, mesh convergence of a problem, computational time, etc. Use of parallel computing is recommended.
 You could try it out with \psd{PSD\_Solve} or \psd{PSD\_Solve\_Seq}, for example:

 \begin{lstlisting}[style=BashInputStyle]
-PSD_Solve -np 2 Main.edp -mesh ./../Meshes/2D/bar-dynamic.msh -v 0 -split 2
+PSD_Solve -np 2 Main.edp -mesh ./../Meshes/2D/bar_dynamic.msh -v 0 -split 2
 \end{lstlisting}

-for splitting each triangle of the mesh  \psd{bar-dynamic.msh} into 4.
+for splitting each triangle of the mesh  \psd{bar_dynamic.msh} into 4.

 \subsection{Exercise  3}